Storage & Retention of Medical Records

 “The UK health departments publish guidance on how long health records should be kept and how they should be disposed of.
 You should follow the guidance, even if you do not work in the NHS.”

 Appendix II of the Code provides a detailed retention schedule.
-Where stipulated, this is intended to be read in conjunction with Appendix III“how to deal with specific types of record”.
+Where stipulated, this is intended to be read in conjunction with Appendix III – “how to deal with specific types of record”.
 Further guidance is provided on caveats and explanations for these retention periods.
-Below are the minimum retention periods for some medical records:

 It is essential to note that this guidance sets out minimum retention periods.

 If a consultant is aware of a complaint, adverse event or impending litigation, PMP advises clients to retain records.
-The Code advises that complaints files must always be kept separately from the patient file and retained for 10 years from the closure of the complaint, or any related processes such as litigation.
+The Code advises that complaint files must always be kept separately from the patient file and retained for 10 years from the closure of the complaint, or any related processes such as litigation.
 Therefore, it may be appropriate to retain patient records for longer than the minimum retention period.
 In the case of litigation, it is much harder to provide an effective defence if records are missing.
-Please don’t hesitate to contact the PMP medicolegal helpline for further advice on this issue.

-The consultant also needs to balance retention with the requirements of the Data Protection Act 2018, as amended and UK GDPR, which states:
+The consultant also needs to balance retention with the requirements of the Data Protection Act 2018 and UK GDPR, which states:

 • “You must not keep personal data for longer than you need it.